Etzanoa: Oñate, 1601

 Catarax led Oñate and the Escanjaques across the Arkansas to a settlement on the eastern bank, a few miles from the river.
 The settlement was deserted, the inhabitants having fled.
 It contained "more than twelve hundred houses, all established along the bank of another good-sized river which flowed into the large one [probably the Arkansas]."
 The settlement of the Rayados was similar to those seen by Coronado in Quivira sixty years before.
 The homesteads were dispersed; the houses round, thatched with grass and surrounded by large granaries to store the corn, beans, and squash that they grew in their fields.
 Oñate restrained his Escanjaque guides from looting the town and sent them home.
 Catarax, who had been chained, was rescued by the Rayados in a bold raid.

 The next day Oñate and his army proceeded onward through the settlement for three leagues (eight miles) without seeing many Rayados.
 The Spaniards were warned, however, that the Rayados were assembling an army to attack them.
 Discretion seemed the better part of valor.
 Oñate estimated that three hundred Spanish soldiers would be needed to confront the Rayados, and he turned his soldiers around to return to New Mexico.

 Oñate feared a Rayados attack, but apparently it was the Escanjaques who attacked as they turned to New Mexico.
 Oñate claimed that many Escanjaques were killed in the battle, but many of his soldiers were wounded.
 After two hours, Oñate broke off the combat, retired from the field, and led his group to New Mexico.

 An Escanjaque captured by Oñate, and later named Miguel, drew a map of the region for the Spanish.
 He called the "Great Settlement" of the Rayados, "Etzanoa" or "Tzanoa."

 Tours

 Limited private tours of the site can be arranged through the Cherokee Strip Land Run Museum in Arkansas City.
-A visitor's center is planned.
+A visitors' center is planned.